Ford Madox Brown Biography | Oil Painting Reproductions

 One of his most famous images is The Last of England, painted from 1852 to 1855, which was sold in 1859 for 2017 equal of $32,000.
 It portrays a couple of displaced emigrants as they sail away on the ship that will take them from England forever.

 Ford Madox Brown's most important painting was Work.
 Thomas Plint advanced funds to empower Brown to finish the work, in anticipation of obtaining the finished painting, but died in 1861 before the painting had been finished.
-Brown's worry with the social issues tended to in Work drove him to open a soup kitchen for Manchester's poor, and to try to help the city's unemployed to look for some kind of employment by establishing a work exchange.
+Brown's worry about the social issues tended to in 'Work' drove him to open a soup kitchen for Manchester's poor, and to try to help the city's unemployed to look for some kind of employment by establishing a work exchange.

 By the late 1850s, Ford Madox Brown had lost patience with the poor reception he got at the Royal Academy and stopped showing his works there, dismissing an offer from John Everett Millais to bolster his turning into an associate member.
 He founded the Hogarth Club in 1858, with William Morris, Edward Burne-Jones, and his former understudy Rossetti.
 After a fruitful period of a few years, the club reached over 80 members, including several noticeable members of the Royal Academy, yet Brown resigned in 1860, and the club collapsed in 1861.